 My name is Michael Vizdos and I am the creator of ImplementingScrum.com.
 This is the inaugural Scrum chicken and pig cartoon.
 Since the original publication of this cartoon series (September 11, 2006) I have made a few updates to the content of this page.

-If you are interested in having a real world conversation about Implementing Scrum in the real world, we can help.
+If you are interested in having a real world conversation about Implementing Scrum in the real world:

 The Classic Story of the Scrum Chicken and Pig Cartoon

 This story is the first in an ongoing series to help explain what Scrum “is.”

 Do we get it correct all the time?